-In a time-constrained project, it is critical to understand the relative importance & prioritisation of the work to be done in order to make progress & meet deadlines.
+To make progress and meet deadlines on a time-constrained project, it is critical to understand the relative importance and prioritization of the work to be done.

-The MoSCoW method aids in this understanding of a project’s priorities.
-Whilst the practice of prioritisation is most commonly used on requirements & User Stories, it can also be applied to tasks, products, Use Cases, acceptance criteria, & tests.
+This understanding of a project’s priorities is aided by the MoSCoW method.
+Prioritization is most commonly applied to requirements and User Stories, but it can also be applied to tasks, products, Use Cases, acceptance criteria, and tests.

-In this article, we’ll take a deeper dive into this method of project prioritisation to give you a better overview & understanding of this often-overlooked practice.
+In this article, we’ll delve deeper into this method of project prioritization to provide you with a better overview and understanding of this frequently overlooked practice.

 What Does MoSCoW Stand for?

-The MoSCoW method, while sounding like it should offer some level of Russian intrigue, is an acronym derived from the first letter of each of four prioritisation categories:
+The MoSCoW method is an acronym derived from the first letter of each of the four prioritisation categories:

 M – Must have